kubeedge/ianvs/docs/proposals/scenarios/industrial-defect-detection/pcb-aoi.md

 ## Data Explorer
 In this dataset, more than 230 boards are collected and the number of images is enhanced to more than 1200.
-Detailedly, the train set includes 173 boards while the test set includes 60 boards.
+Detailedly, the dataset include two parts, i.e., the train and the test set.
+The train set includes 173 boards while the test set includes 60 boards.
 That is, the train-test ratio is around 3:1 in terms of PCB boards.
 Data augmentation is conducted, boosting the train-test ratio to 1211:60 (about 20:1) in term of images.
+Both directories of train_data and test_data include the ``index`` file which recodes the mapping between the raw images and the label of annotation.

 The directories of this dataset is as follows:
 ```